 So no spaces in file name or paths.

-When turned Off you can use almost any characters.
+When turned off you can use almost any characters.
 There are still some that are illegal for cross platform use.
-This will be ignored for LTFS tapes as it will take too long.

-Auto Open Source Browser Open source browser automatically when adding a new source.
+Auto Open Source Browser Open the Source Browser automatically when adding a new job.